History of local government in Bristol: County and city status

 In 1373, Edward III granted a charter to Bristol stating that:

 Bristol was the first provincial town to be given this status.
+The first act of the new county, required by the royal charter, was that the boundaries of the county be surveyed.
+In later centuries the perambulation of the county boundary by the mayor and sheriff became an annual civic ritual performed jointly by the outgoing and incoming mayor and sheriffs, along with the aldmermen and others.

 Bristol was first described as a city in a charter of Elizabeth I in 1581, but this document suggests that Bristol had been granted city status at the time of Henry VII.
 The Municipal Corporations Act 1835 established Bristol Corporation, which consisted of 48 councillors and 18 aldermen.
 The term Corporation of Bristol or Bristol Corporation, encompassing the mayor and common council, had been in use since the eighteenth century at least.
 Bristol became a county borough in 1888 and the boundaries were extended into Gloucestershire and Somerset.